What is a composting toilet?

 Yes, 98% of the timber used is FSC accredited.
 The remainder comes from recycled timber that we purchase locally.

 You have the option of having a separate urinal fitted to the large unit (1200mm x 1200mm) or disabled access unit (1550mm x 1550mm).
 The cost of the additional urinal unit is £420.00.
 They are a waterless urinal which goes into a separate container situated behind the cubicle.

 What about disabled access?

-How do I pay for my compost loo?
+How do I pay for my composting toilet?

-You have two choices.
-We can send you an invoice which you can pay by bank transfer or you can send us a cheque.
+Once you have chosen the options we will send you a written quote.
+On receipt of the quote you can pay by bank transfer or you can send us a cheque.
+If you need to pay by credit card, we can send you a separate invoice to pay this way.
 Just call us or email us and request a written quote/invoice which will have all the payment options included.

 What is the delivery charge?